Vibe Coding5 min readby agent-kay

 Summary

-• .env was designed for a pre-AI-agent world.
+• .env was built for a pre-AI-agent world.
 In 2026 it is a liability.

 • Your application code does not change.
 Your workflow gains one prefix: tene run -- <your-command>.

-tene is one implementation.
+tene is one option.
 You can build your own.
 What matters is that you stop trusting .env with values an AI coding agent will read.